The North London Lions are an Aussie Rules football club, based north of the River Thames in London.

 After a decade-long wait for more Premiership success, the Lions finally took home the AFL London Premiership flag again in 2012.
 Despite being huge underdogs on the day, the Lions took the lead and held on to a 1 point margin for the final 6 minutes of the game!
 The Lions Conference team were on the wrong side of a close margin, going down by 2 points despite having kicked more goals than the opposition.

 Season 2012 also signalled the start of a very successful period for the Club, and in 2013 the Premiership team aimed to go back to back.
 After a strong season the Premiership team once again made the Grand Final however lost by 9 points.

 Season 2014 saw a competitive Lions Club with all teams making the finals, but none quite able to reach the Grand Final.

 Season 2015 saw a huge turnaround as the Lions Premiership team made the Grand Final and then led for the entire game, holding off the favourites, the Wildcats, to win (again) by a single point in a tense and exciting grand final.
 With the creation of an AFL London Women's competition in 2015, the Lions were one of 4 founding teams.
-Our mighty Lionesses have added a brilliant new dimension to the club both on and off the field, and while they haven't taken home a flag as yet they are firmly established as one of the strongest teams in London.
+Our mighty Lionesses have added a brilliant new dimension to the club both on and off the field, and went on to win their first ever premiership in 2019 under founding coach, Jay Treloar.